-- the increasing number of patients for whom PK cannot be predicted (e.g., critically ill, significant comorbidities, elderly and extremes of body size), - the decreasing susceptibility of pathogens, which may require nonstandard antimicrobial doses to achieve therapeutic exposures that maximize treatment success
+- the increasing number of patients for whom PK cannot be predicted (e.g., critically ill, significant comorbidities, elderly and extremes of body size), - the decreasing susceptibility of pathogens, which may require higher antimicrobial doses to achieve therapeutic exposures that maximize treatment success.

+Figure 8: Criteria for using TDM

+Drug factors (must have all of these):

+- · Large variability between subjects

+- · Small therapeutic index^a

+- An established concentration-effect (or toxicity) relationship (or both)

+- Therapeutic response that is not obvious

+Patient factors (any of these):

+- Patient factors Suspected drug interactions

+- Suspected drug adverse effects/toxicity

+- · Suspected drug abuse

+- Unexplained failure of therapy

+- Suspected noncompliance

+Pathogen factors

-Figure 6: Criteria for using TDM Large variability between subjects Small therapeutic index^a (must have all An established concentration-effect (or toxicity) relationship (or both) of these) Therapeutic response that is not obvious Suspected drug interactions Suspected drug adverse effects/toxicity PATIENT FACTORS Suspected drug abuse (any of these) Unexplained failure of therapy Suspected noncompliance PATHOGEN · Multidrug-resistant organisms (or increased MIC for several FACTORS antimicrobials) 13 ^aTherapeutic index: The ratio between the toxic dose and the therapeutic dose of a drug, used as a measure of the relative safety of the drug for a particular treatment.
+Multidrug-resistant organisms (or increased MIC for several antimicrobials) [Magiorakos, 2012]

+^aTherapeutic index: The ratio between the toxic dose and the therapeutic dose of a drug, used as a measure of the relative safety of the drug for a particular treatment.

-8 Patient populations likely to have altered PK
+Patient populations likely to have altered PK

 Some patient groups commonly experience pathophysiological changes that may lead to very low and sub-therapeutic drug concentrations and are therefore much harder to treat.
 These are typically critically ill patients with sepsis or septic shock, organ dysfunction, immunosuppression or debilitated patients.
-Patients who have received high volumes of resuscitation fluids, have renal or liver (modified drug metabolism) injury or multiple therapies (drug interactions) could also have altered drug concentrations.
+Patients that have received high volumes of resuscitation fluids, renal or liver (modified drug metabolism) injury or with multiple therapies (drug interactions) could also have altered drug concentrations.

-Figure 7: Main patient populations with altered pharmacokinetics Source of altered pharmacokinetics Patient population Acute pathophysiology Sepsis and septic shock (frequent organ failure).
-These patients include those with: Augmented renal clearance (ARC), an elevated creatinine clearance (>130 mL/min) associated with increased renal drug clearances and low antimicrobial concentrations 14 Renal replacement therapy (RRT) which is associated with highly variable drug concentrations, both sub- and supra-therapeutic 3 Extracorporeal membrane oxygenation (ECMO) which has variable effects on concentrations of different drugs causing them to be commonly sub- or supra-therapeutic 5 Immunosuppression: transplant febrile neutropenia.
-These patients can have altered pharmacokinetics and infections by pathogens with higher MICs Trauma Neurosurgery Burns Acute kidney or liver failure Endocarditis Bone and joint infections: antimicrobial penetration may be low Baseline physiology Obesity Elderly Cystic fibrosis: patients could have altered pharmacokinetics and infections by pathogens that may have higher MICs Pediatric Pre-existing organ dysfunction (e.g., chronic kidney disease) Limited blood perfusion of peripheral tissues
+Figure 9: Main patient populations with altered pharmacokinetics

+Source of altered Patient Population pharmacokinetics Acute Sepsis and septic shock (frequent organ failure).
+These patients include those with: pathophysiology Augmented renal clearance (ARC), an elevated creatinine clearance (>130 mL/min) associated with increased renal drug clearances and low antimicrobial concentrations; [Udy, 2012) Renal replacement therapy (RRT) which is associated with highly variable drug concentrations, both sub- and supra-therapeutic [Jamal, 2015] Extracorporeal membrane oxygenation (ECMO) which has variable effects on concentrations of different drugs causing them to be commonly sub- or supra-therapeutic [Shekar, 2014] Immunosuppression: transplant febrile neutropenia.
+These patients can have altered pharmacokinetics and infections by pathogens with higher MICs Trauma Neurosurgery Burns Acute kidney or liver failure Endocarditis Bone and joint infections: antimicrobial penetration may be low Baseline Obesity physiology · Cystic fibrosis: patients could have altered pharmacokinetics and infections by pathogens that may have higher MICs Pediatric Pre-existing organ dysfunction (e.g., chronic kidney disease)

+Limited blood perfusion of peripheral tissues

-9 The effect of altered PK on dose requirements
+The effect of altered PK on dose requirements